datacommonsorg/docsite/api/rest/stat_series.md

   - [`scaling_factor`](https://docs.datacommons.org/glossary.html): Property of statistical variables indicating factor by which a measurement is multiplied to fit a certain format.

+>  **NOTE:**
+>
-Note that specifying arguments that do not exist for the target place and variable will result in an empty response.
+>  Specifying arguments that do not exist for the target place and variable will result in an empty response.

 ### Step 2: Creating the request